-Extent indicators are associated with two map frames—the map frame containing the extent indicator and the map frame you want to show the extent of—and at this time only work with 2D maps.
-Because of this, the Extent Indicator button will be disabled until there are at least two 2D map frames on the page.
+Extent indicators are associated with two map frames—the map frame containing the extent indicator and the map frame with the extent you want to show—and at this time only work with 2D maps.
+Because of this, the Extent Indicator button is unavailable until there are at least two 2D map frames on the page.

-- Verify that the map frame you want to contain the extent indicator is the default map frame.
+- Verify the map frame that you want to contain the extent indicator is the default map frame.
 This means it is bold in the Contents pane.
-If it is not, select it and it will become the default map frame.
+If it's not, select it to make it the default map frame.

 - Click the Extent Indicator button in the Map Frames group on the Insert tab on the ribbon.
-A drop-down menu will appear with a list of all the other map frames on the page.
-Select the one you want to show the extent of.
-This will create a new extent indicator that will draw inside the map frame on the page and appear in the Contents pane under the current default map frame.
+A drop-down menu appears with a list of all the other map frames on the page.
+Choose the one with the extent you want to show.
+This will create an extent indicator that will draw inside the map frame on the page and appear in the Contents pane under the current default map frame.

 Modify an extent indicator

-You can work with an extent indicator by selecting it in the Contents pane after expanding the map frame containing it.
-If the map frame contains more than one extent indicator, you can format more than one by selecting all the extent indicators you want to work with.
-You can also reorder the extent indicators within the map frame by dragging and dropping them in the Contents pane.
+You can work with an extent indicator by choosing it in the Contents pane after expanding the map frame containing it.
+If the map frame contains more than one extent indicator, you can format more than one by choosing all the extent indicators you want to work with.
+You can also reorder the extent indicators within the map frame by dragging them into the Contents pane.

 To access extent indicator properties, right-click an extent indicator and choose Properties from the context menu.
 This will open the Format Extent Indicator pane.
 You can use the Format Extent Indicator pane or the Format tab to change the appearance of the extent indicator.

-- Select the extent indicator in the Contents pane.
+- Choose the extent indicator in the Contents pane.